BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Nicholas Prussen

-Nicholas Prussen is currently a Junior majoring in Computer Science here at Boise State.
-He is currently working on the Parflow Project under Ahmad Rezaii.
-He also worked on the Lidar Data Processing
+Nicholas Prussen is a Senior working on his Bachelor's of Science in Computer Science.
+He is currently working on the Hydroframe project.
-Project.

 * * *